ranjaykrishna/easyturk/README.md

 First let's install the code.
 ```
-# Clone your repository.
+# Clone the repository.
 git clone git@github.com:ranjaykrishna/easyturk.git
 cd easyturk

+# Create a virtual environment.
-# Create a virtualenv.
-You might want to use -p python3 option if you want to use EasyTurk with python 3.
+# You might want to use -p python3 option
+# if you want to use EasyTurk with python 3.
 virtualenv env

 # Activate your environment.